NickGrunert/master-thesis/modules/03_truth_compare.typ

     However, a notable distinction between the two implementations lies in the methodology employed for handling unmatched segments.
     As illustrated by the implementation in @fig:truth_compare:hungarian_error, there is a discrepancy in the calculation of scores between the approaches.
-    While the two approaches are similar in general, the new implementation utilizes unmatched segments to calculate false positives and false negatives, a feature not present in the older approach.
+    While the two approaches are similar in general, the new implementation utilizes unmatched segments to calculate #abr("FP") and #abr("FN"), a feature not present in the older approach.
-    Initially, an unmatched predicted surface was excluded from the false positive calculation due to the negligible impact of undersegmentation on the algorithm's performance.
+    Initially, an unmatched predicted surface was excluded from the #abr("FP") calculation due to the negligible impact of undersegmentation on the algorithm's performance.
     The algorithm would only need to address the issue of oversegmentation, as this would result in fewer prompts than the number of truth surfaces.
-    In the subsequent implementation, however, this concept was not utilized due to a reevaluation of the approach.
+    In the subsequent implementation using the Hungarian Matching Algorithm, however, this concept is no longer utilized due to reevaluation of the approach.
     The objective is to ascertain the validity of the concept in relation to the ground truth.
-    Consequently, the penalization of erroneous surfaces is imperative to ensure the integrity of this endeavor.
+    Consequently, the penalization of erroneous surfaces through undersegmentation is required to ensure the integrity of this endeavor, since else the score of wrong segmentations could be overrestimated drastically.

+    // TODO say anything anywhere about this figure
     #figure(
       image("../figures/truth_compare/hungarian/hungary_compare.png"), caption: [
       New visual representation of matching the segments.
-    ]), <fig:truth_compare:hungarian_compare:a>
+    ]), <fig:truth_compare:hungarian_compare>

     The statistics presented in @fig:truth_compare:hungarian_statistics illustrate the disparities between the two implementations with respect to performance metrics.
     The first image displays the percentage difference between the two calculations.